Vision Action Network Board of Directors

 A former public school teacher who taught in regular, special, and gifted education for 11 years, Mark has spent the last 25 years as a professor and leader of teacher and administrator education programs at George Fox University in Newberg, Oregon, Westminster College in Salt Lake City, Utah, and Pacific University in Forest Grove, Oregon.
 Having served as Dean of Education at Westminster and Pacific, Mark is known as a leader who strategically starts needed programs.
 Having earned his PhD in Educational Policy and Management at the University of Oregon, his research emphases are educational history and organizational development.
 Since 2012, Mark has served as Vice President for Enrollment Management and Student Affairs at Pacific University.

 Washington County Administrator

 Bob Davis is currently County Administrator of Washington County and has worked with Washington County since 1983.
 Prior to coming to Washington County, he worked for San Luis Obispo County, California and the City of Lakewood, Colorado.
 Bob earned his Masters in Public Administration at the University of Colorado, Boulder.

 President, SSMO Ministries Corp.

 Sister Adele Marie Altenhofen joined the Sisters of St. Mary of Oregon (SSMO) in 1982 and has served as President of the SSMO Ministries Corporation since 2006.
 Sister excelled in her undergraduate studies in Mathematics and Spanish at the University of Portland while also playing on the women's basketball team.
 She also earned a Masters of Arts in Teaching and a Masters in Educational Administration.
-A native Oregonian, Sister is the eldest of four children and treasures time spent with her family, congregation and friends.
+A native Oregonian, Sister is the eldest of four children and treasures time spent with her family, religious congregation and friends.
 Besides an obvious enjoyment of sports, Sister's other recreational interests include travel, guitar and china painting.